stable-packages/store/README.md

 ## Who need this

-- library that can be used by other libraries, and
+- library can be used by other libraries, and
-- library that has state, and/or
+- library with state, and/or
-- library that want to protect its state from modification.
+- library wants to protect its state from modification.

 ## Why do you need this